jostylr/literate-programming/lp.md

 ### Multi-level substitutions

 There may be need to run substitutions after a first pass or more.
-For example, compiling a jade template into html and then running the substitutions that put in the text of the template.

-The number of underscores gives which loop number the substitution happens.
-In other words, for each loop iteration, one underscore is removed until only one is left at which point the substitution is made.

-Example:

-    #example
-        _"nav jade"
-        #text
-             __"markdown text"
+For example, markdown segments could have snippets that need to be inserted after the markdown parser has run.
+See [logs.md](#https://github.com/jostylr/literate-programming/blob/master/examples/logs.md) for an example.

 ## The lp module